 The depression that some people suffer seems divorced somewhat from the circumstances of life.
 It swings to an extreme totally out of proportion to any real trouble.
 Depression or manic-depression (now known as bipolar disorder) is generally regarded as a mental illness with a possible physical or chemical basis.
 But we must be careful.
 There has been a tendency in recent years to medicalize every undesirable emotion and behavior.
 The result has been an explosion of drug therapies that generate profit both for doctors, who are treating conditions they once considered outside their realm, and drug manufacturers.
 What is most profitable is not necessarily what is most appropriate.

 But here we need not take a position on what depression really is.
-It is enough to say that depression is not God's will and is not inevitable for people of a certain make-up.
+It is enough to say that depression is not God's will.
+Nor is it inevitable for people of a certain make-up.
 God has ordained that every believer possess the fruit of the Spirit, including joy and peace (Gal.
 5:22-3), neither of which can coexist with severe depression.
 Therefore, whatever factors may contribute to depression, we can be confident that God will take it away from any victim who submits to the requirements for healing.
-As we said, these are repentance and faith (James 5:13-6).
+These are repentance and faith (Jas 5:13-6).